2023 MoMath Mini-Masters

 If you have trouble checking in, please call 212-542-0566 or email firstname.lastname@example.org.

+After opening remarks, the tournament director will signal the start of the competition round.
 Please listen carefully to the instructions from the Finals Round tournament director.

 During the game